ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

   I want to be able to update and delete data.

   Acceptance Criteria:
-  *I can create, read, update and delete data.
+  *I can update and delete data.
 </pre>
 ***
 <pre>